GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     Note that once the cluster is running, *you will be charged for VM usage*.

-1. Configure the gcloud command-line tool to use your cluster by default, so you don't have to specify it every time for the remaining gcloud commands.
+1. Configure the `gcloud` command-line tool to use your cluster by default, so you don't have to specify it every time for the remaining `gcloud` commands:

         gcloud container clusters get-credentials --zone=us-central1-a hello-cluster
         gcloud config set container/cluster hello-cluster